tamnguyenbbt/ExtSelenium/README.md

 # ExtSelenium
 Extend Selenium with the following added methods.
-Support .NetCore >=2.1

 ## Methods
 The main extensions are the methods to find elements and xpaths by one anchor element or two anchor elements